livingdocsIO/livingdocs-node-sdk/README.md

 Currently, you can not use your own design in the Livingdocs editor.
 But you can have a local copy of our magazine design and adjust the HTML / CSS for the rendering.
 This means that you will write in the Livingdocs editor in our prebuilt design but render to your own custom design using the SDK.

-Check out the Livingdocs magazine example frontend (TODO link) on how to achieve this.
+Check out the Livingdocs [magazine example frontend](https://github.com/upfrontIO/magazine-example) on how to achieve this.

 Supporting custom designs in the Livingdocs editor is on our roadmap.